cse-chalmers-gu-python/chalmers-advanced-python/lecture-notes/python-guide.md

 #### 7.4.3.
 Property-based testing: first example

-Graph algorithms are very subtle, and it is easy to forget testing them with all relevant kinds of cases.Thus, it is important to test them using **property-based testing**.
+Graph algorithms are very subtle, and it is easy to forget testing them with all relevant kinds of cases.
+Thus, it is important to test them using **property-based testing**.
 The Hypothesis documentation starts with a quick start example, which we have modified just a bit:

 ```python
 from hypothesis import given, strategies as st